Senate Bill No. 40

 these individuals in their homes, schools, employment and

-as caring for themselves, performing manual tasks, mobility,
+caring for themselves, performing manual tasks, mobility, seeing,

-seeing, hearing, speaking, breathing, and learning in order to
+hearing, speaking, breathing and learning in order to have the

-provide funds that neither supplant nor replace existing state or
+neither supplant nor replace existing state or federal funds for

-federal funds for the technology-related revolving loan fund for
+the technology-related revolving loan fund for individuals with

 §29-24-2.
 Terms defined.